 Everyone who has lived is part of the collective memory of civilization.
 History tells more stories about famous people than those who are not famous, but family relationships tell many more stories than any popular history ever could.
 While input certainly matters, it is by a lifetime of experience and memories that we make decisions, not just by immediate input.
 Moreover, the superposition of a large number of precursors as well as possible outcomes all affect free will.
 Understanding yourself is tantamount to understanding consciousness.
 Since there are no objective measures for consciousness, subjective claims about understanding consciousness and free will have no objective meaning.

-Choice has everything to do with individual freedom and social responsibility, which are way beyond science.
+Free choice has everything to do with individual freedom and social responsibility, which are way beyond the measurements of science.
 In fact, politics limits individual freedom and social responsibility with science, but such limits can then use social responsibility to justify killing their own people.
 Thus, Nazis claimed the science of eugenics and Marxists claimed the science of class oppression and surplus capital as ideologies of social responsibility that justified killing many people.
 The Nazi eugenics was based on a science that supposed racial struggle would improve civilization while Marx's profit from surplus value was based on an economic science and that a class struggle would improve civilization.

 In both cases, murderous regimes used an ideology of social responsibility to justify the killing of many millions of people to benefit a much larger number of people.
 In fact, the murder of so many people increased suffering and misery much more than pleasure and joy.
 In contrast, it is the primacy of the individual and the social responsibility of the free market that, despite its flaws, seems to have unleashed a great wealth of human productivity for civilization.